Colloquy Podcast: The Dark History of Eugenics Behind the Dobbs Decision

 You know, it sounds a little bit like the great replacement theory that you hear in the news today.
 It's that they will overtake the country.
 And so these laws were designed to prevent Anglo-American, Anglo-Protestant women, from deferring childbearing for going to college or to defer families at all as they start their careers.
 These laws were very concerned with that and not really at all about religion or fetal life.

-In some of your writings, you talk about the Republican ideal of motherhood.
-By that, you're not referring to the Republican Party; you're referring to republican government.
-So what is this notion?
+In some of your writings, you talk about the republican ideal of motherhood.
+What is this notion?
 Where does it come from?

 When you talk about it in the United States context, we're usually referring to an idea that came out of the Revolutionary Period.
 And it's this idea that women were able to serve.
 They were absolutely essential to the Democratic project that was coming out of the Revolution because they were the ones who were birthing and raising the children who would become future citizens.
 So in this way, theoretically, women could argue that they were absolutely crucial to the American project.